-Online hearing tests allow people to assess their hearing without needing to visit an audiologist or healthcare professional.
+Online hearing tests allow people to assess their hearing without needing to visit an audiologist or another healthcare professional.

 Before starting the test:

-- sit in a quiet area
+- Sit in a quiet area.

 Please note that the writer of this article has not tried these products.
-All information presented is purely research-based.
+All information is purely research-based.

-- people who listen to loud music
+- listen to loud music

-- people who work in noisy environments
+- work in noisy environments

-- people aged 60 and over
+- are aged 60 or over